 Although brother Hallenbeck does mention that the Bible is the final authority, notice his conclusion: "Yet, there are numerous individuals who are of the studied conviction that Jesus Christ is worthy of prayer, hence, the practice of such is not sin" (pp. 175-176).
 What if one reasoned this way with other Scriptural matters?
-For example-"There are numerous individuals who are of the studied conviction" that Christians may worship God with mechanical instruments of music.
+For example-"There are numerous individuals who are of the studied conviction" that one may worship God with mechanical instruments of music.
 Should one conclude that "hence, the practice of such is not sin"?
-Is it not disturbing how many times brother Hallenbeck appeals to what men believe?
-Even if the majority really did believe in praying to Jesus and/or the Holy Spirit, numbers mean nothing; Truth means everything.
+Is it not disturbing how many times brother Hallenbeck appeals to what the supposed majority of "scholars" believe?
+Numbers mean nothing; Truth means everything.
 Faithful Christians should expect to be in the minority (Matt.
-7:13-14; cf. Num.
-14:30; 1 Pet.
+7:13-14; 1 Pet.
 3:20).

-One must remember that those men have no authority-the Lord is the One in authority, and what does the True Authority say?
+One should remember that those men have no authority-the Lord is the One in authority (Matt.
+28:18), and what does the True Authority say?
 (John 16:23-29; Matt.
-6:6-15, 7:7-11; Luke 11:1-13, etc.).
+6:6ff; Luke 11:1-2; John 15:16, etc.).
 Jesus also gave words to the apostles that men must obey (Eph.
 5:20; Phil.
 4:6; Col. 3:17, etc.).
 Hopefully brethren will determine to place their emphasis on solid Scriptures, not a superfluous saturation of so-called scholarship.
 "It is better to trust in the LORD than to put confidence in man" (Psa.
-118:8).
-The apostle Paul wrote, "...your faith should not stand in the wisdom of men, but in the power of God" (1 Cor.
+118:8; cf. 1 Cor.
 2:5).